studiorxch/home/_posts/2025-07-25-tom-cat-lofi.md

 ---
 layout: post
-title: "Tom the Cat: A Lo-Fi Icon of Anti-Hustle Wisdom"
+title: "Tom the Cat: "
+subtitle: "A Lo-Fi Icon of Anti-Hustle Wisdom"
 date: 2025-07-25
 description: "A satirical interview with a feline philosopher reveals unexpected truths about lo-fi lifestyle, naps, and resistance to productivity culture."
 image: /assets/img/blog/tom-the-cat.webp